-As noted above, the Village of Oak Park CDBG allocation for PY 2018 is \$1,686,004.
+As noted above, the Village of Oak Park CDBG allocation for PY 2019 is \$1,633,190.
+The Village will be adding \$34,330 in prior year, returned funds for a total PY 2019 CDBG amount of \$1,667,520.
 Federal funding will leverage private, state and local funds by enabling the Village of Oak Park to serve those with the greatest need at the highest capacity.

-Every CDBG and ESG sub-recipient will be contributing private, local, state, and/or other Federal funds to their respective activity.
+Every CDBG and ESG subrecipient will be contributing private, local, state, and/or other federal funds to their respective activity.
 Additionally, federal funds will serve as funding for Village programs or service providers applications that require additional funding in order to have their program, project, or service meet a need in the community.
 The grant money provided by HUD will allow organizations and the Village to successfully meet the needs of the community's most vulnerable members.

-The Emergency Solutions Grant (ESG) amount for PY 2018 is \$137,063.
-After the Village ESG Administration amount of \$10,279 is subtracted from the total, the PY 2018 ESG funding amount for ESG sub-recipients is \$126,784.
+The ESG amount for PY 2019 is \$143,061.
+After the Village ESG Administration amount of \$10,729 is subtracted from the total, the PY 2019 ESG funding amount for ESG subrecipients is \$132,332.
 Matched dollar for dollar, ESG funds increase the investment made in the community.

-The Village also has a Section 108 loan fund for small to midsize businesses, in the amount of \$3 million.
+The Village also has a Section 108 loan fund for businesses, in the amount of \$3 million.